RNA-FRETools/MASH-FRET/docs/simulation/panels/panel-experimental-setup.md

 ## Point spread functions

-Settings to build diffraction-limited images.
+They are the settings to build diffraction-limited images.

 <a href="../../assets/images/gui/sim-panel-experimental-setup-psf.png"><img src="../../assets/images/gui/sim-panel-experimental-setup-psf.png" style="max-width: 177px;" /></a>